mbeddr/mps-cli/mps-cli-rs/Readme.md

-## MPS CLI Python Library
+## MPS CLI Rust Library

-This project provides a Python library which parses MPS files and builds the object model.
+This project provides a Rust library which parses MPS files and builds the object model.

 ### Features
 The following features are available:
-- load MPS files (*.mpsr, *.mps, *.jar) and expose their content as Python object model
+- load MPS files (*.mpsr, *.mps, *.jar) and expose their content as Rust object model
   - solutions, models, root nodes, nodes, children, references, properties
-- extract the meta-information and expose it as Python object model
+- extract the meta-information and expose it as Rust object model
   - list of languages, their concepts with information about properties, references, children

-The core of the Python object model is given by the following classes:
+The core of the Rust object model is given by the following structures
 - `SNode` - represents a node
 - `SModel` - represents a model
 - `SSolution` - represents a solution